Seagate/cortx-experiments/daos-cortx/docs/setup_robinhood_policy_engine.md

 * Edit the configuration file

-  In 'General' block, set filesystem root path, and the corresponding file system type.
+  In 'General' block, set filesystem path to be scanned by Robinhood policy engine.

        fs_path = "/mnt/src_container_mnt";
        fs_type = fuse.daos;

+  Note : Make sure you use filesystem path of your interest.

   In 'ListManager' block, set database connection parameters: